GeoffCox/sterling-svelte/src/routes/components/dialog/+page.md

   Other components should be used for modeless windows.
 - Because the `open` prop causes the dialog to be modeless, it is not forwarded to the `dialog` element.
 - The `cancel` event is bubbled, but it is only raised when the escape key is pressed.
 It is not raised when the close button or any button with `value=''` is pressed.

+## Interactions

+- The escape key closes the dialog.
+- Clicking the close button closes the dialog.
+- Clicking a button in the dialog with `type="submit"` closes the dialog and sets the result.

 ## Usage